 Youth bridge

 Bridge is one of the world’s most popular mind sports and is officially recognised by the International Olympic Committee.
-The competitive game is played by teams who communicate with each other using codes.
 Players are required to think creatively, visualise and problem solve.

 But it is not all about competition.
-It’s about being a part of a community, making friends, and having fun!
+It’s about feeling connected as a part of the youth bridge community through making friends and having a great time!

 Not just for the oldies

 Bridge is often associated with older people, but many young people play.
-“Youth Bridge” refers to players under the age of 26.
+In bridge, “Youth” refers to players of ages up to and including the year they turn 25.
 Young people play every Wednesday night at an event held in Sydney, but there are also 140 clubs across NSW which welcome young players.

 Youth discounts

-Players under 25 can obtain an ABF player number for free by joining the ABF Youth Bridge Club.
-They are also usually provided with half-price entry to congesses – these are events where players from many clubs get together to play).
+Youth players can obtain an ABF player number for free by joining the ABF Youth Bridge Club.
+The application to join can be found here.
+Youth players are also entitled to half-price entry to all events, including congresses.
+(Congresses are open-invitation State-level events.)

 Plenty of events are held across the state and country throughout the year.